pw-software-dev/n8n-workflows-vault/workflows/integrations/screenshot-and-print/README.md

 This section provides structured information for AI/foundation models to understand and work with this workflow.

 ### Intent
-**Primary Goal**: This workflow captures a screenshot of HTML content, retrieves a URL from Redis, and sends the image to a print service via HTTP requests.
+**Primary Goal**: This workflow captures a screenshot of HTML content and sends it to a printer via an HTTP request.

 **Business Value**: Describe the business value and impact of this workflow